 - You're perfectly placed for the Trevi Fountain, Spanish Steps and Via Condotti (designer shopping)

-- Get up early and scour the mammoth Porta Portese flea market for vintage finds
+- Get up early on a Sunday and scour the mammoth Porta Portese flea market for vintage finds

 - Stroll around the beautiful Jewish Quarter, peppered with pretty little piazzas, boutiques, galleries and churches

 - Make the most of your beautiful apartment after a long day's sightseeing: whip up a feast with local produce and tuck into a bottle of red.
 In-room massages and beauty treatments are also available on request

 Activities on site or nearby include: